pycom/pycom-documentation/content/pybytes/api/read_config.md

   - pybytes/api/read_config
 ---

-  Reads configuration from the given file.
+  Reads the configuration from the given file.

 **Method**
 ----